wildcatasr1051/gen711_final_project/README.md

 * Cutadapt was used to trim the paired-end sequences to remove the primer
 		* If kept, the alignments would be off due to the primers all being the same for each sequence
 * Demux was used to create a visualized summary of the demultiplexed sequencing data
-	* This allowed the quality scores to be obtained for the Great Bay and Wells forward and reverse sequences seen on slide 13&14
+	* This allowed the quality scores to be obtained for the Great Bay and Wells forward and reverse sequences

 ### Denoising: remove sequencing errors [Dada2] ###
-* Remove low quality sequencing and align pairs
+* Removes low quality sequencing and align pairs
-* Classified merged sequencing against "Mitofish database
 * Metadata tabulate was used to make any metadata files viewable.
-Used to make sure the code for the files works and can be understood.
+Used to make sure the code for the files works and can be understood
+* Classified merged sequencing against "Mitofish" database
 * Feature table merge and feature table merge-seqs were used to combine data from two sequencing runs into one feature table and sequence file
 * Feature-classifier classify-sklearn was used to process sequences in the study and compare them to a database of pre-labeled sequences.
-	* Then generates classifications for each of the sequences
+	* The feature-classifer classify sklearn generates classifications for each of the sequences

 ### Taxonomic assignment ###
-* Taxa barplot creates a bar plot
+* Taxa barplot creates a stacked bar plot of taxonomic distribution using relative frequncy
-* This gave the taxonomic breakdown of each of the sites sampled from
+	* The barplot depicts the taxonomic breakdown of each of the sites sampled from both locations
 * Feature-table filter-samples was used to filter the feature table using the meta data
-* Featured-filtered table  filtered bar-plot with the metadata
+* Featured-filtered table and filtered bar-plot was repeated with the metadata

+### Phylogenetic Configuration ###
 * Phylogeny align-to-tree-mafft-fasttree creates multiple files pertaining to taxonomy such as rooted and unrooted trees and alignments
-* The results of this were used for later tools
+	* The results of the phylogeny-align-to-tree-fasttree were used for later tools
 * Diversity core-metrics-phylogenetic was used to create a core metric directory containing many different plots
-* The plots were used as results or as metrics in statistical tests
+* The core-metrics plots were used as results or as metrics in statistical tests

-### Phylogenetic Configuration ###
+### Diversity Measure Statiscal Tests ###
 * Feature-table relative-frequency was used to create a relative rarefied table used for later plots
 * Diversity pcoa-biplot was used to create an unweighted unifrac pcoa biplot .qza file
 * Emperor biplot was used to make the unerighted unifrac pcoa biplot viewable in qiime